rcXuRyan/-/README.md

 # Yuntu
-An entry of the Product Design Competition 2018 hosted by and Zhiqun
+An entry of the Product Design Competition 2018 hosted by and Zhiqun.